splunk/public-o11y-docs/gdi/get-data-in/application/other-languages.rst

 .. meta::
    :description: You can send traces to Splunk Observabilty Cloud from applications or services written in programming languages for which a Splunk distribution isn't available.

-You can send traces to Splunk Observabilty Cloud from applications or services written in programming languages for which a Splunk distribution isn't available yet, such as Rust or Erlang.
+You can send traces to Splunk Observabilty Cloud from applications or services written in programming languages for which a Splunk distribution isn't available.
 Follow these steps to manually instrument an application to send traces to Splunk Observability Cloud.

 .. _other-add-dependencies: